 - eBooks

 Note that not all copy is overly “salesy."
-A large portion of sales copy is primarily informational or entertaining, with a subtle push to raise brand awareness or direct readers to the company’s products or services.
+Some marketing copy is primarily informational or entertaining, with a subtle push to raise brand awareness or direct readers to the company’s products or services.
 By making the bulk of a piece educational or entertaining, a copywriter can hold the reader’s attention and encourage the reader to form an emotional connection to the brand.

 For instance, consider Alice, a fictitious copywriter who has been hired to write a blog for a veterinary clinic.
 Alice knows that responsible pet parents are often preoccupied with their animals’ health and well-being, and that they frequently search for actionable information they can use to help their animals enjoy a better quality of life.
 She also knows that her client wants to increase appointments for their pet behavioral training service.